AdrianaCJB/databricks_3.0_notes/README.md

   - Once data is cached, the Catalyst optimizer will only reach back to the location where the data was cached.
   - Cache: `df.cache()`
   - Uncache: `df.uncache()`
+  - Unpersist your cached data, just call `DataFrame.unpersist()`
+  - You can also cache tables and views derived from Dataframes.

 **- Manipulating Data**